SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/isnull-isempty-isblank.md

 ## Examples

-**Run a geo lookup query where we can find remote IP addresses that are not in the geo database.**
+### Run a geo lookup query where we can find remote IP addresses that are not in the geo database

 In this situation, no `country_code` will be associated with the IP address and the field value will be null.